Linger06/Linger/src/Linger/README.md

 These are static utility methods/attributes mirroring the in-box APIs; once the TFM meets the version requirements (e.g., .NET 8+), the polyfills are excluded and your code uses the framework implementation automatically.

-### Language Feature Polyfill: required members (legacy TFMs)
+### Language Feature Polyfill: required members support

-To use C# 11 `required` members and get correct compiler diagnostics/metadata on .NET Framework / .NET Standard, the following attributes are provided:
+To use C# 11 `required` members and get correct compiler diagnostics/metadata on older frameworks, the following attributes are provided:

 - `System.Runtime.CompilerServices.RequiredMemberAttribute`
 - `System.Diagnostics.CodeAnalysis.SetsRequiredMembersAttribute`